-Don't move finances around or change banks.
-Most lenders will instruct the submission of recent bank statements on your accounts: savings, checking, money market, and other assets.
-The lender is looking for a steady rise and fall of your money over the month, in the interest of ruling out fraud.
-Changing banks or moving funds elsewhere - no matter the reason - could make it difficult for your lender to document your funds.
+Don't move cash around or change banks.
+Your lender will instruct the submission of recent bank statements on all of your accounts: checking, savings, money market, and other assets.
+Your lender wants to see a steady rise and fall of your money each month, in order to rule out fraud.
+Even for practical reasons, moving around finances or switching banks may make it more difficult for your lending institution to confirm your bank history.

 Got a Question?